megalis-bretagne/parapheur-v5/README.md

 ```

-## Ipng
+## IPNG

-What follows assumes that one already has an activated entity on the IPNG network, and is in possession of the corresponding material (certificate / wallet, connection profile, CA cert, ipng host url and Msp id).
+What follows assumes that one already has an activated entity on the IPNG network, and is in possession of the corresponding material (certificate / wallet, connection profile, CA cert, IPNG host URL and MSP id).
 If not please contact your IPNG provider.

-First fill in the two required var in .env : IPNG_HOST and IPNG_MSP, that must have been provided.
+First fill in the two required var in `.env` : `IPNG_HOST` and `IPNG_MSP`, that must have been provided.
-Create and the copy all the material into the directory data/ipng.
+Create and the copy all the material into the directory `data/ipng`.
 It's final structure should look like this :

 ```
  ./data/ipng/